Gift establishes 30 new scholarships for students from sub-Saharan Africa

 The School is a world-leading centre for research and post-graduate education and its Master's courses cover a range of topics including control of infectious diseases, global mental health, reproductive and sexual health, and health policy, planning and financing.

-The School's Director, Professor Peter Piot, said: "I have known Andrew for more than thirty years, and I am delighted that his outstanding leadership and achievements are being honoured with this scholarship fund established in his name.
+The School's Director, Professor Peter Piot, said: "I have known Andrew for more than thirty years, and I am delighted that his outstanding leadership and achievements are being honoured with this scholarship.
 It is a fitting tribute to his efforts to improve health around the world.

-"The Sir Andrew Witty GSK Scholarships will play an important role in supporting the next generation of public and global health leaders in Africa.
+"The GSK Scholarships for Future Health Leaders will play an important role in supporting the next generation of public and global health leaders in Africa.
 The MSc programme will equip them with the expertise to improve health services in their countries and communities, and will strengthen the continent's capacity to respond to the important and changing health challenges it faces."

 The scholarships were announced at a special event at GSK, attended by representatives from the School including Chairman Dame Marjorie Scardino.